-You must complete The FCS Health form prior to travel, which declares your health situation 48 hours before travel and gives authorities here your contact details.
+You must complete The FCS Health form prior to travel, which declares your health situation within 48 hours before travel and gives authorities here your contact details.
 Once completed, you will have a QR code, which you can present at the health desk on arrival here.

 You’ll be expected to wear a mask inside the terminal.

 You’ll go through temperature scanners to see if you have a fever, and you will be observed by medical staff.

 If any of the three steps are a cause of concern, you’ll be asked to move into an isolation area, where you will be given a test for Covid 19.
 Assuming you test negative, you will be allowed on your way.
 If you test positive, you will be transported to isolation accommodation that has been set up for the purpose.

 There are some food places open and the duty free shop is open at the airport.

 Buses are currently running to about 70% of their normal timetable.
 Masks must be worn on public transport.
 Numbers are currently limited to 50% capacity.

 Taxis are running normally, and are thoroughly and regularly cleaned.